 You should use a medium investment level when your brand faces only a couple of the media investment factors listed above, yet your brand has the size and margin to invest.
-With this level of spend, you should use a selective media plan by making smart choices of the target market who you know will respond to those media choices proven to pay back.
+With this level of spend, you should use a selective media plan by making smart choices of the target market that you know will respond to those media choices proven to pay back.

 High media budget level opens you up to mass or always on